 The best IHT planning tends to be undertaken in good time and with a long-term view.
 The team at Clifton Ingram LLP is one of the most qualified and experienced in the area, with a reputation for delivering considered and practical advice.
 Our team includes members of the Society of Trust and Estate Practitioners (STEP) and we can help you plan and structure your estate to help you control your tax liabilities for the future benefit of your loved ones.

-Contact our Inheritance Tax solicitors in Farnham, Reading and Wokingham
+Contact our Inheritance Tax Solicitors in Farnham, Reading and Wokingham today

 Our experienced solicitors for Inheritance Tax work from offices in Farnham, Reading and Wokingham.
-We provide help with Power of Attorneys for clients from all over Berkshire, as well as Oxfordshire, Buckinghamshire, Surrey and further afield.
+As one of the leading firms of solicitors in the Thames Valley and M3 Corridor, through to Surrey and surrounding areas, we provide help with Power of Attorneys for clients from all over Berkshire, as well as Oxfordshire, Buckinghamshire and further afield.

-Speak to one of our legal Inheritance Tax solicitors today by calling 0808 164 1510 or using the contact form to the right of the page and we will respond quickly.
+Speak to one of our legal Inheritance Tax solicitors today by calling 0118 978 0099 or using our contact form and we will respond quickly.